ewolden/vettu-hva/README.md

 ##Install guide

-The backend uses Docker the ease the deployment of the application by providing a virtual operating-system-level abstraction.
+The backend uses Docker to ease the deployment of the application.
+This is done by providing a virtual operating-system-level abstraction.
 See more on https://www.docker.com/

 ###Setting up a persistent Docker environment: